wakululuu/tp/docs/team/plosslaw.md

 ## Project: AddressBook Level 3

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+McScheduler is a **one-stop solution for McDonald's Shift Managers** to manage shift scheduling, as well as worker contacts and compensation, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).
+With the McScheduler, all information needed for shift-work assignment is made easily available to streamline the work of McDonald's Shift Managers.

 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

-Given below are my contributions to the project.
+My contributions to the project are detailed below.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Added the ability check pay earned by a worker for the week.
   * What it does: allows the user to undo all previous commands one at a time.
 Preceding undo commands can be reversed by using the redo command.
   * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.